-Drummond Community High School Board chair Charlie Miller is treasurer Edinburgh School Boards.
-The parents to write personal letters to their councillors and MPs: "Demand that education be spared any more savage cuts.
+Drummond Community High School Board chair Charlie Miller is treasurer of the recently formed Federation of Edinburgh School Boards.
+The Federation is calling on all Edinburgh parents to write personal letters to their councillors and MPs: "Demand that education be spared any more savage cuts.
 Give an example from your own school of how last year's cuts affected the standard of your children's education.
-Ask for Walk, EH6 5EL.
+Ask for information concerning budget reductions for April 1997.
+Make your views clear that any further cuts are not acceptable and as a parent you will fight against them, and vote against political parties that advocate these education cuts".